ignfab/voxatile/docs/usage/parameters/Placeables.md

 ## Nothing

 Places nothing.
-This convenient if placeable is required but you want to place nothing:
+This is convenient if placeable is required, but you don't want to place anything:

 ```yaml
 place: